 What I would do different

 I should have separated the grids into different sections of the website.
 I would have made a header grid, the hero grid (overlapping images), the body grid, and a footer grid.
 The only way I could figure out to overlay the images was defining the columns and rows.
 Where in the footer I only had to define the columns.
-I would have used less code if I would have created a grid just for the overlapping images.
+By doing this I most likely would use less code.